BTNeandertha1/BTDiablo/README.md

    - Added 1-3% - enemy resitances
    - 10% Faster Hit Recovery (was 8%)
 - Removed Hit Causes Monster to Flee and Knockback
-- 20% Chance to Cast Level 4 Amplify Damage (was 5% at level 1)
+- 20% Chance to Cast Level 22 Amplify Damage (was 5% at level 1)
-- All Amp Procs for Unique Items spawn with 20% chance to Cast now

 ## Crafting
 - Added New Recipe: While Crafting use Eth Rune + Charsi's Malus to make the result ethereal